SJMucho/web-sprint-challenge-advanced-css-and-intro-js/README.md

 5. What is JSON data?

--JSON is a data consisting of primitive value types: variables, strings, numbers booleans, undefined and null.
+-JSON is a data consisting of primitive value types: strings, numbers, booleans.
+Could also include null and undefined.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.